Once Upon a Bridge

 In April 2022, we invited students to write their own monologues inspired by Once Upon a Bridge.
 Three of these student monologues were selected to be read by Druid actors.

 Here you will find worksheets for Writing Prompt 1 and Writing Prompt 2.

 We have two worksheet options: printable hardcopy for handwritten responses and softcopy for typed responses.

-Please consider the environment when printing these worksheets.
+Please see the teachers’ pack for further information on the two writing prompts, and please consider the environment when printing these worksheets.
 We recommend printing double-sided where possible.